fehmi/simply.js/docs/vue.md

 # Vue compatibility

-Docsify allows Vue content to be added directly to you markdown pages.
-This can greatly simplify working with data and adding reactivity to your site.
+Docsify allows Vue content to be directly added to your Markdown pages.
+This can significantly simplify data management and enhance reactivity on your site.

 To get started, add Vue [2.x](https://vuejs.org) or [3.x](https://v3.vuejs.org) to your `index.html` file.
-Choose the production version for your live site or the development version for helpful console warnings and [Vue.js devtools](https://github.com/vuejs/vue-devtools) support.
+Choose the production version for your live site, or the development version for helpful console warnings and [Vue.js devtools](https://github.com/vuejs/vue-devtools) support.

 #### Vue 2.x